 Interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
-The Company holds its cash and cash equivalents, and restricted cash in bank accounts that earn variable interest rates.
-Due to the short-term nature of these financial instruments, fluctuations in market rates do not have a significant impact on estimated fair values of the Company's cash and cash equivalents and restricted cash balances as at February 29, 2020.
+The Company holds its cash and restricted cash in bank accounts that earn variable interest rates.
+Due to the short-term nature of these financial instruments, fluctuations in market rates do not have a significant impact on estimated fair values of the Company's cash and restricted cash balances as at the date of this report.
 The Company does not have any interest bearing debt.